qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

    checked.
 #.
 Enter the text you want to place on the map.
 You can use HTML as
    shown in the example.
 #.
-Choose the font face of the label from the :guilabel:`Font` |selectString| combo box.
+Choose the font of the label from the :guilabel:`Font` |selectString| combo box.
 Set the
    font color and opacity by clicking the black arrow to the right of the font combo box.
 #.
 Choose the placement of the label from the :guilabel:`Placement`
    |selectString| combo box.